manpreet730931/EmbeddedIOTProject/README.md

-# ElectronicShelfTags
+# Embedded IOT Project
-This is an implementation of EST aiming to improve operations in retail stores
+This is an implementation of Electrinoc Shelf Tags aiming to improve operations in retail stores